 The area's local minorities, Tibetans and Qiang people, have their own culture and architecture, so these towns are well worth a visit.
 Traditional Tibetan architecture makes for a pleasant backdrop to the song-and-dance parties often held in these villages, so don't miss out on them if you are not too tired from your day's hiking.

 Check out our video of some of the spectacular scenery you can expect to see in Jiuzhaigou to whet your appetite for your own visit.
-For more of the sights on offer, see our photos of the area.
-You may also want to check out our article on the area for further details.
+You may also want to check out our travel information on the area for further details.